kiwistrongis/smt-showcase-poster/draft.md

 ## work --------- :: New Recent Features and Future Work
+More recent work on SMT has been mainly focused on polish and stability.
+SMT now supports windowed sketches

 ## architecture - :: Architecture
-SMT takes full advantage of the Processing API.
-All zones are fully featured PGraphics objects
+SMT takes full advantage of the Processing's graphics API.
+All zones are fully featured PGraphics objects, with a few added features.
+To customize a zone's functionality, one can either write a function in a special form in the sketch, or extend the Zone class for extra power.
+SMT's input handling works by converting all inputs to TUIO messages on different ports, then wrapping each TUIO cursor from each device with an SMT Touch object.
+After window position is accounted for, a secondary graphics buffer is used to assign Touch objects to zones, invoking user code on various touch events.
+One unique feature of SMT, enabled by Java's reflection API, is the ability to override functions for a Zone object with functions in the sketch.
+This removes the need for the user to fully understand object-oriented programming, something non-coders often find difficult to grasp.

 ## references --- :: References
 [1] Processing website.
 August 2014. http://www.processing.org